CaptainCrowbar/unicorn-lib/unicorn/intro.md

 Unicorn has also been tested with GCC 4.9 and 5.1 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.

-It will not work with any existing release of Microsoft Visual C++, mainly due to that compiler's poor C++14 support.
+Currently, Unicorn will not work with any existing release of Microsoft Visual Studio.
+VS 2015 probably has sufficiently good C++11/14 support, but does not yet support UTF-8 source code; Microsoft developers have told me they're trying to get this fixed, though, so I hope to be able to port Unicorn to MSVC in the future.

 ## Design philosophy ##